 A. ((For clearing and grading permits issued under this chapter, the current clearing standards contained in this section and in the following regulations shall apply.))
-Except as otherwise provided in this section, in the a. clearing shall not exceed the greater of:

-RA zone the following standards apply to clearing on individual lots:
+Except as otherwise provided in this section, in the RA zone the following standards apply to clearing on individual lots: